margaretmf/margaretmf.github.io/creativewriting.md

 I believe in the older generation's ability to learn something new even if they have fallen, feel like they have failed, or feel stuck like they can't learn.
 I believe in giving credit to people who inspire other people, or who inspire us to change and grow.
 I believe it's important to live from a place of authenticity and remember what resonates from within one's heart and not let oneself be in bondage to other people.
+I believe in not killing people, and I have learned this the hardway.

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
 Learning to relate to technology better
 * Healed racism and started to realize that everyone is individual and distinct
 * Appreciated authenticity in my first job for 3 years with an entrepreneur, and it was really a powerful experience
 * Rocky relationship to technology and social media and email that I need to improve
+* Learned not to threaten to kill people out of madness

 <br>